Shellywell123/Skate-3-Texture-Tools/README.md

 ### [Current Progress](https://github.com/Shellywell123/Skate-3-Texture-Tools/blob/main/docs/current-progress.md)

 Currently Moddable:
- - Create a charachter textures such as clothing, skateboard parts, tattoo and brand decals
+ - "Create a character" textures such as clothing, skateboard parts, tattoos and brand decals
- - Park creator object textures such as ledge spines and coping
+ - "Park Creator" object textures such as ledge spines and coping

 Currently UnModdable:
  - Menu textures
- - start screen
+ - Start screen
- - map textures such as sky or ground
+ - Map textures such as sky or ground

 Created batch files:
  - to automate removing `INSTALL` data in RPCS3, which is required each time you launch modded Skate 3